MangelMaxime/Nacara/README.md

 ## Working on it

-Requirements: the .NET SDK pinned in `global.json`, and Node. `build.sh` and `build.bat` are the same entry point on either platform. `npm ci` once: `package.json` pins esbuild, which bundles the JavaScript that ships inside `Nacara.Theme.Default` and `Nacara.Plugin.LiveExample`, and Biome, which formats the css and the javascript.
+Requirements: the .NET SDK pinned in `global.json`, and Node. `build.sh` and `build.bat` are the same entry point on either platform, and they install the Node dependencies themselves.
+`package.json` pins esbuild, which bundles the JavaScript that ships inside `Nacara.Theme.Default` and `Nacara.Plugin.LiveExample`, and Biome, which formats the css and the javascript.
+Building the solution with `dotnet build` rather than through `build.sh` wants them already installed: `npm ci`.
 Node builds *this repository*; a site needs none of it, because the packages ship the bundles already built.

 ```bash
 dotnet build Nacara.slnx        # build everything